pousse-cafe/pousse-cafe.github.io/documentation.md

 but in shorter and more readable.

-Note that the collection-based Attributes always return unmodifiable collections.
-Attempts to alter them will throw an exception.
+Note that the collection-based Attributes return mutable collections.
+Modifying them and updating the Aggregate will persist the changes made to the collections.

 ### Common Data Adapters